 A wide variety of medications can be used to treat chronic pain, and not all of them are habit-forming.
 In addition to traditional pain medications, your doctor may prescribe anti-depressants, steroids or topical creams.
 Work closely with your doctor to ensure that your pain is not over or under-medicated, and that you are using controlled substances safely and correctly.

 Although the results are not always immediate, meditation, therapy, exercise, and acupuncture have all been shown to decrease symptoms for some pain patients.
 Cultivating a positive outlook and interacting with others who share similar challenges can also go a long way in making your pain more bearable.
 Seek out alternative and supplemental treatments to enhance your recovery and quality of life.

 Getting coverage for chronic pains can be a challenge.
 Certain treatments may not be covered, or may require pre-authorization from a physician.
 You should thoroughly understand your policy, its limitations and requirements, in order to get the best coverage possible.
 And remember: you have the right to appeal your insurance company’s decision to deny coverage on a claim.

 How do I support someone who has chronic pains?

-Having a spouse, relative or close friend with chronic pains can be hard on relationships.
+Having a spouse, relative or close friend with pain can be hard on relationships.
 You can support a person in your life who suffers from chronic pain by expressing sympathy and not taking it personally when they aren’t up for an activity or can’t follow through with a commitment.
-Remember, pain is subjective and it can be harmful and unhelpful to question the reality of somebody else’s pain.
-Make sure to take care of yourself and find emotional support outside the relationships so you can be at your best with your loved one.
+Remember, pain is subjective, and it can be harmful and unhelpful to question the reality of somebody else’s pain.
+Make sure to take care of yourself and find emotional support outside the relationships, so you can be at your best with your loved one.

 For many sufferers, chronic pain can be well-managed but never cured.
 Whether you are directly or indirectly affected by chronic pains, you can help raise awareness of the toll it takes and advocate for research, effective treatment and increased understanding.